-Allen M. Omoto is a professor in the School of Educational Studies and the Department of Psychology and is also the Director of the Institute for Research on Social Issues.
-He is a social psychologist whose research interests generally focus on interpersonal processes and specifically on the social and psychological aspects of prosocial behavior and civic and political engagement, including volunteerism.
+Allen M. Omoto is the CGU Associate Provost for Academic Affairs, a professor in the Department of Psychology, and the director of the Institute for Research on Social Issues.
+He is a social psychologist whose research interests focus on the social and psychological aspects of prosocial behavior and civic and political engagement, including volunteerism.
 He also conducts research on issues related to the environment, HIV disease, and lesbian, gay, and bisexual (LGB) concerns.
 His research findings have been published in scholarly journals and book chapters, and his work has been supported by federal and foundation grants.

-At CGU, Omoto supervises research and actively advises and mentors graduate students in one-on-one and small group settings.
-He regularly teaches courses on social psychological theory and history as well as on interpersonal processes.
-Recent offerings include courses on sexuality and gender, grant writing, psychology and social policy, and a transdisciplinary course on civic engagement and civil society.
+At CGU, Omoto supervises research and actively advises and mentors graduate students one-on-one and in project teams.
+He takes on new MA and PhD students each year and works with them on a variety of research topics.
+He teaches courses on social psychological theory and history as well as on interpersonal processes, sexuality and gender, grant writing, psychology and social policy, and a transdisciplinary course on civic engagement and civil society.

-In recent research, Omoto and his collaborators conducted a multi-year, multi-site field-based intervention study of psychological sense of community among people affected by HIV disease.
-He and his students have used qualitative and quantitative methodologies to investigate motives for and effects of volunteering and political involvement among diverse adults; ethnic group differences in perceptions of and engagement in environmental causes; and stress, resilience, and health among LGB immigrants.
-In a current multi-year project, Omoto and his collaborators and students are investigating the social challenges and supports of LGB military service personnel and the implications of social factors for health, job performance, and force readiness.
+In recent research funded by the National Institute of Mental Health, Omoto and his collaborators conducted a multi-year, multi-site field-based intervention study of psychological sense of community among people affected by HIV disease.
+In addition, Omoto and his students have used qualitative and quantitative methodologies to investigate motives for and effects of volunteering and political involvement among diverse adults; ethnic group differences in and the impact of environmental engagement; and stress, resilience, and health among LGB immigrants (funded by the National Institute of Child Health and Human Development).
+In a current multi-year project funded by the U.S. Department of Defense, Omoto and his collaborators and students are investigating the social challenges and supports of LGB military service personnel and the roles these social factors play in health, job performance, and force readiness.